-Specimens should be drawn without anticoagulant using an aseptic phlebotomy technique.
+Specimens should be drawn without anticoagulant using approved phlebotomy techniques.
 Remove serum from clot by centrifugation.
-If testing is delayed the serum may be stored at 2-8°C for 48 hours.
-For longer periods of time the serum must be frozen at or below - 20°C. Do not use plasma or heat inactivated, grossly haemolysed, gross lipaemic or contaminated serum specimens.
+If testing is delayed the serum may be stored at 2-8°C for up to 8 days or must be frozen at or below -20°C for up to 3 months.
+Do not use plasma or heat inactivated, grossly haemolysed, gross lipaemic or contaminated serum specimens.